 Recently, I’ve been inspired and encouraged by a few friends who picked up their interest in art again.
 For many, art may not be a priority at all, which is one of the reasons why it is easily shelved and forgotten.

 All it takes is just a little step of courage, and it gets us into motion.
-Once we’ve gotten to the flow of it, most likely we’ll want to continue on.
-Sometimes, we just need a little push to get things moving, and it can be encouraging when we walk with one another.
+Once we’ve gotten into the flow, we will most likely want to continue.

 Bringing possibilities into reality

-Here’s an advice.
-If you really want to do something, put yourself in a situation that would stir up that desire in you.
+Here’s a piece of advice: If you really want to do something, put yourself in a situation that would stir up that desire in you.
 Your instincts will do the rest.
 The road ahead may not be easy, but it will be rewarding.